HaoyuWang141/Chatting/README.md

 ### properties

 + `clients`: a list that represents current online clients.
 + `groupsMap`: record all chat group, including one-to-one and multi-user.
-A group uses Id to identify.
+A group uses ID to identify.
+A chat group object mainly have id, name and maintain a message list.

+### Behavior

+Server receives the **Request** or **Message** from a Client, records messary info and returns a response to the Client.

-## User
+## Client

 ### properties